facebook/react-native/docs/GettingStarted.md

 Use the React Native command line interface to generate a new React Native project called "AwesomeProject", then run `react-native run-ios` inside the newly created folder.

 ```
+# skip this first command if you ejected from Create React Native App
 react-native init AwesomeProject
 cd AwesomeProject
 react-native run-ios